antifragilesoftware/stressor-cli/README.md

 > sudo npm link
 ```

-You can then dev your `stressor` tool to your heart's content.
+You can then dev your `stress` tool to your heart's content.

 ## Samples with installing and linking locally